Vintage Posters

 Portrait of Dr. Zamenhof, aka Dr. Esperanto

 Portrait of Ludwik Zamenhof, aka Dr. Esperanto, the inventor of this international language.
-Zamenhof’s main idea was to create a language that will foster peace and understanding between people all around the world.
+Zamenhof’s main idea was to create a language that would foster peace and understanding between people all around the world.

-You may also know that inventor of this language was Dr. Ludwik Zamenhof, a Polish ophthalmologist at the end of the 19th century.
+You may also know that the inventor of the Esperanto language was Dr. Ludwik Zamenhof, a Polish ophthalmologist at the end of the 19th century.
 The meaning of the word “Esperanto”(which was Zamenhof’s alias) is particularly interesting: it translates into English as the “one who hopes”.

 So, Zamenhof’s alias quickly became an official name for his language.
 His main intention was to create a second universal and international language.
-Zamenhof was hopeful that the new international language would foster peace and mutual understanding between people all over the world.
+Zamenhof was hopeful that the new international language would foster peace and mutual understanding between people worldwide.

 Vintage Esperanto posters and memorabilia

-Soon after Zamenhof published “Fundamento de Esperanto”, he began to form associations that will nurture his legacy.
-Numerous Esperanto congresses took place all over the world with the usage of Esperanto growing steadily throughout the 20th century.
-Fascist regimes in Germany and USSR persecuted the speakers, but they managed to publish periodicals, promotional posters, and other memorabilia.
+Soon after Zamenhof published “Fundamento de Esperanto”, he began to form associations that would nurture his legacy.
+Numerous Esperanto congresses took place worldwide with the usage of Esperanto growing steadily throughout the 20th century.
+Fascist regimes in Germany and the USSR persecuted the speakers, but they managed to publish periodicals, promotional posters, and other memorabilia.
 In the mid-1950s, the United Nations granted official support to Esperanto as the international language.

 Vintage Esperanto poster from congress in Padova, in 1953